-Option 1.
-Standard Scheme benefits
+Option 1: Standard Scheme benefits

-The Standard Scheme benefits you built up you built up in the Scheme are:
+The Standard Scheme benefits you built up in the Scheme are:

-- An annual pension for life, that rises each year broadly in line with inflation - Depending on when you left the Scheme and which section you were in, a potential lump sum which for most people is currently paid tax-free - When you die, a pension for your surviving spouse / civil partner that rises each year broadly in line with inflation - Your AVC fund
+- An annual pension for life, that rises each year broadly in line with inflation - Depending on when you left the Scheme and which Section you were in, a potential lump sum, which for most people is currently paid tax-free - When you die, a pension for your surviving spouse / civil partner that rises each year broadly in line with inflation - Your AVC fund

-Option 2.
-Max tax-free lump sum
+Option 2: Max tax-free lump sum

 HMRC rules allow you to convert some of your annual pension to get a higher tax-free lump sum.
-The maximum tax-free lump sum is normally up to 25% of your total BTPS benefits, including your AVCs.
-This 25% figure will generally apply as long as it's not more than a quarter of the standard Lifetime Allowance you have available when we pay it (we explain more about your Lifetime Allowance on page 16).
+The maximum tax-free lump sum is normally up to 25% of the total value of your BTPS benefits, including your AVCs.
+This 25% figure is provided you have sufficient remaining Lump Sum Allowance (LSA) and Lump Sum and Death Benefit Allowance (LSDBA).
+We explain more about these lump sum allowances on page 16 and in your quote document.